-04. The term 'pongal' in Tamil means "to boil over", symbolic of our happiness and agricultural produce overflowing the brim.
+04. The term 'pongal' in Tamil means "to boil over", symbolic of our happiness and agricultural produce ''overflowing the brim''.
 This festival is an expression of our gratitude to the the sun god, a perineal source of light and energy.
-People of all castes celebrate Pongal with religious zeal.
-Particularly in the rural areas, it is very popular and the farm workers get a reward called Pongl Enam in the form of cash, clothes, etc., from the big land owners.
+People of all castes celebrate it with the same religious zeal.
+Particularly, in the rural areas, it is very popular and the farm workers get a reward called Pongl Enam in the form of cash, clothes, etc., from the big land owners.

 05. This festival is called Makara Sankaranthi in Andhra and other states, Bihu in Bihar and Uttarayana in Rajasthan and Gujarat and Maghi in Punjab and Hariyana.

 06. Pongal is the name of a dish consumed during this festive time, which is sweetened rice boiled with lentils, jaggery (country sugar), grated coconut, etc.

 07. During the auspicious days of any month in Tamil Nadu, offering of Pongal Prasadam is a common one and this traditional practice at Hindu temples has been in vogue for centuries.
 It is prepared in the temple kitchen called Madappalli in Tamil and the cooks are from the local Brahmin community, a tradition that is followed across India, Example, Puri jagannath temple, Odhisa, Viswanath temple, Varanasi, UP.
 Invariably, only the traditional hearth and utensils are used for making offering (prsadam)

 08. The Bhogi festival, celebrated in honor of Lord Indra, the god of rain, is the first day of Pongal.
-According to the Hindu mythology Lord Indra is responsible for the copious supply of rain, including potable water and abundance of harvest, thereby bringing plenty and prosperity to the land.
+According to the Hindu mythology Lord Indra is believed to be responsible for the copious supply of rain, including potable water and abundance of harvest, thereby bringing prosperity to the land.
 Also referred to as Bhogi Mantalu, on this day, it has been a tradition to clean the household.
 Useless items are disposed of by way of creating a bonfire into which they are thrown.
 This implies getting rid of all the negative elements that create negative energy and making room for positive energy in the house.

-11. In front of the houses in the early morning of the Pongal day, the ladies after a head bath, draw kolams - rangoli of various geometric patterns and colors.
+11. In front of the houses, in the early morning of the Pongal day, the ladies after a head bath, draw kolams - rangoli of various geometric patterns and colors.
 This is done to invite deities, meaning inviting positive energy into the household and driving out the negative energy.

 |Tamil nadu women worship the cow.
 NDTV.com|